 Once the button is pressed to move to the adjustment stage, one of the brighter stars on screen will be highlighted with an arrow pointing to a target, like this:

 All that is required to get good polar alignment is to move the indicated star into the target - doing this will also line up the NCP with the RA axis and polar alignment done.
 At the bottom of the screen, below the Polar Align Error figure are some guidelines indicating which direction the mount needs to be moved.
-These are calculated based on the estimated longitude which is calculated from the offset between the local time and GMT, so they are not exact.
+These are also repeated in large text overlaid on the camera image.

 During the adjustment phase the highlighted star might switch to a different one - no need to worry, just keep adjusting.
 As this gets closer the arrow and target changes to a pair of parallel lines that need to be brought together to finalise the alignment process.